vyedin/vyedin.github.io/pages/campaigns.md

 <br/>

-Caucuses are a developer's nightmare, with niche requirements and little opportunity to test technology ahead of time (as we saw with the official Iowa caucus reporting app).
+Caucuses are a [developer's nightmare](https://www.nytimes.com/2020/02/09/us/politics/iowa-democratic-caucuses.html), with niche requirements and little opportunity to test technology ahead of time.
 That said, we found our infrastructure held up remarkably well.
 We gave ourselves a generous timeline (~6mo) for the project, we built on extensive feedback from colleagues who had used apps in previous caucuses, and we incorporated failsafes like the support hotline to help catch and fix issues before the contest.
-Our source code for the front end is [here](https://github.com/Elizabeth-Warren/iowa-caucus-app).
+You can browse the source code for our app [here](https://github.com/Elizabeth-Warren/iowa-caucus-app).

 In the end, we were able to share our raw data with the Iowa Democratic party to speed up results: